GyulyVGC/sniffnet/README.md

   Geolocation refers to the remote IP address of the connection, and it's performed against a [MMDB file](https://maxmind.github.io/MaxMind-DB/):

   > The MMDB (MaxMind database) format has been developed especially for IP lookup.
+  >
-It is optimized to perform lookups on data indexed by IP network ranges quickly and efficiently.
-If you want the best performance on your IP lookups for use in a production environment, you should use the MMDB format files.
+  > It is optimized to perform lookups on data indexed by IP network ranges quickly and efficiently.
+  >
+  > It permits the best performance on IP lookups, and it's suitable for use in a production environment.
+  >
+  > This product includes GeoLite2 data created by MaxMind, available from <a href="https://www.maxmind.com">https://www.maxmind.com </a>

   This format potentially allows Sniffnet to execute different hundreds of IP lookups in a matter of a few milliseconds.